Athena-Home-Loans/keydra/docsrc/providers.rst

       "platform": "US3",
       "username": "apiuser",
       "password": "Ssh.Secret!",
-      "rotatewith": "keydra/qualys/backup"
    }

-Then use the creds of a similar secret at `keydra/qualys/backup` to connect to the Qualys API and change the password of the `apiuser` account.
-With the distribution setup in the example, the new password will then be placed into Secrets Manager.
+Then use the creds of the secret at `keydra/qualys/backup` (in Secrets Manager, as configured in the spec) to connect to the Qualys API and change the password of the `apiuser` account.
+With the distribution setup in the example, the new password will then be placed into Secrets Manager, replacing the password with the new one.

 See https://www.qualys.com/platform-identification/ to identify which platform your instance is on.